umarmohammed/umarmohammed.github.io/_posts/2010/2010-10-27-why-not-publish-nservicebus-messages-from-a-web-application.md

 - NServiceBus
 comments: true
 ---

+> Things change, and this guidance is now a bit outdated.
+Improvements Microsoft has made to IIS, more varied methods of hosting .NET web applications, and the addition of additional NServiceBus transports have made things much more nuanced.
+It is possible, and in some circumstances, even advisable to publish events from within a web application, but it should still be considered very carefully before being implemented.

+> Read the updated [NServiceBus guidance for publishing events from web applications](http://docs.particular.net/nservicebus/hosting/publishing-from-web-applications) now.

+> *The rest of this article should be considered deprecated and is here for historical purposes only.*

 It may be the single most asked question on the [NServiceBus Yahoo Group](http://tech.groups.yahoo.com/group/nservicebus/), and it usually goes something like this:

 > The [NServiceBus Documentation/FAQ](http://www.nservicebus.com/Documentation.aspx) says not to publish messages from a web application.
 But...why?